 August 20 Reykjavík Culture night

-Reykjavík Culture Night on August 20th offers a great opportunity to experience Local bands.
-It’s not just music of course, the city throws open the doors of its studios, music venues, galleries, and museums to celebrate all things cultural.
+Reykjavík Culture Night on August 20th offers a great opportunity to experience Reykjavík’s Art spaces, bands and all things cultural.
+There’s a buzz in the air as the city throws open the doors of its studios, music venues, galleries, and museums to celebrate all things cultural.

 There’s so much going on that it’s not possible to see everything so it’s well worth checking out the program and making a plan – or you could just head out and follow your nose, it’s too big to miss.
 The Arts, you may have noticed, are quite the thing in Reykjavík, and there’s a (proportionately) huge arts community here.
 Culture night reflects this and has evolved from a mini festival to one of the biggest events in the Reykjavík social calendar.